jshorterSADA/test_code_repo/Test Automation Guide.md

 ## 3. Directory Structure

 While no dedicated test directory exists currently, for a Python project, tests should be located either in a dedicated `tests/` directory at the project root or co-located with the module they test (e.g., `test_addNums.py` alongside `addNums.py`).
+This addresses the `quality.moderate` insight regarding the lack of a defined test directory.

 ```text
 /project-root